-Whether you are looking to increase your store traffic, increase sales, reduce your cart abandonment, or diversify your payment methods, you will surely have to turn to an add-on.
+Whether you are looking to increase your store traffic, increase sales, reduce your cart abandonment, or diversify your payment methods, you will surely have to turn to an addon.

 They are classified into different categories such as payments, marketing, shipping, or subscriptions.